maslennikov-yv/jwt-guard/README.md

     );
 });
 ```
-TIP: _If necessary, you can use your own Decoder class implementing JwtDecoderInterface (italic)_
+TIP: _If necessary, you can use your own decoder class implementeding JwtDecoderInterface_

 ## Configuration
 Configure 'api' guard to use jwt as driver in config/auth.php file